 Lemons can make great additions to juice.
-There are many benefits to juicing lemons, including nutrition, increased longevity of juice and weight loss.
+There are many benefits to juicing lemons, including nutrition, increased longevity of juice, and weight loss.
 Learn how much juice is on a lemon, though.
 With these citrus fruits, a little goes a long way.

 How Much Juice Does One Lemon Contain?

 Having said that, have you ever tried to drink an entire glass of pure lemon juice?
 It is not very nice at all.
 Lemons are famously sour.
-You really only need a small amount of lemon juice to gain the benefits.
+You only need a small amount of lemon juice to gain the benefits.

 Related Read: Best Lemon Juicer

 Take lemon water, for example.
-Many people drink lemon water to help lose weight.
+Many people drink lemon water to help them lose weight.
 It is believed that lemons can kickstart the metabolism of the human body.
 The juice of just half a lemon is considered enough to gain these benefits.

 Having said that, the human body can comfortably absorb the juice of two lemons per day without issue.
 If you are making a pitcher of lemonade for a hot summer’s day, you could use as many as six.